T.L. Morrisey

 Thursday, March 28, 2024

 Winter is too long here in Montreal.
 It's almost April and the snow has just melted, some plants are beginning to grow; spring has arrived but it feels like winter is still here.
 One month less of this would be perfect.
-Top photos taken in 2013, bottom photos this year on 27 March 2024:
+Top photos taken on 28 March 2013, bottom photos taken on 27 March 2024:

 Friday, March 15, 2024